 Give your tables a modern, artistic look!

 I love it when clients want something that’s unusual and out of the box!
 When it’s a wedding, it’s especially fun to create a setting that reflects the couple’s quirky taste and personality.
 After all, it’s their day, so why should it look like their parents hired the florist and did the decorating?

-The photos we featured this week were from a wedding this past fall.
+The photos we featured this week were from a fall wedding.
 The bride wanted an artsy, almost industrial look for the tables, so she opted for a combo of stainless steel, wood, metal and stone.
 We brought these various materials and surfaces together with beautiful succulent centerpieces, each one unique.
 Some were in boxes, some in pots, others in metal cages and spheres.
 Instead of using numbers to designate each table, we hand-lettered a street name significant to them and their relationship on smooth pieces of agate.

 The whole combination of elements gave each table its own beautiful still life.
 Delicate, soft moss next to the succulents’ varied shapes and colors; curvy metal accent pieces and the agate’s warm earth tones all contrasted with the stainless steel and dark wood surfaces for a grouping of modern tablescapes that I doubt guests had seen before.
 It was a look that truly reflected the couple’s artistic sensibilities.
 And as a bonus, Mom’s florist got the day off!